Math Course Descriptions

 AP Calculus AB

 This course follows the curriculum prescribed by the College Board and is intended for students who have a sophisticated knowledge of mathematics.
-It is designed to be the equivalent of a first semester college calculus course devoted to topics in differential and integral calculus.
+It is designed to be the equivalent of a first-semester college calculus course devoted to topics in differential and integral calculus.
 This course requires students to use definitions and theorems to build arguments and justify conclusions.
-Students are required to take the AP Calculus Examination in May from which placement and/or credit may be awarded at the college level if a qualifying score is obtained.
-Topics covered include functions, graphs, limits, derivatives and their uses, and integration.
+Students are required to take the AP Calculus Examination in May.
+Placement and/or credit may be awarded at the college level if a qualifying score is obtained.
+Topics covered include functions, limits, derivatives, integration, and their applications.
 Topics will be addressed through the use of technology as well as analytically, numerically, verbally, and graphically.
 Students are required to have a graphing calculator.

 AP Calculus BC

-This course provides a study of elementary functions and two semesters of college calculus.
+This course provides a study of elementary functions and is equivalent to the second semester of college calculus.
 Course content corresponds to the syllabus established by the College Board Advanced Placement Program.
-Students are required to take the AP Calculus Examination in May from which placement and/or credit may be awarded at the college level if a qualifying score is obtained.
+Students are required to take the AP Calculus Examination in May.
+Placement and/or credit may be awarded at the college level if a qualifying score is obtained.
 Students will receive a BC score and an AB subscore.
-Topics included in the curriculum are limits and their properties, modeling and regression, differentiation, applications of differentiation including related rates, optimization, and curve sketching, integration, applications of integration including area, volume, work, and force, logarithmic differentiation, differential equations, trigonometric integrals, inverse trig functions differentiation and integration, integration by parts, partial fractions, improper integrals, sequences and series including Taylor polynomials and power series, polar area.
+Topics included in the curriculum are limits and their properties, differentiation and their applications, including related rates, optimization, and curve sketching, integration and their applications, including area, volume, and arc length, integration by parts, partial fractions, improper integrals, particle motion, differential equations, sequences and series including Taylor polynomials and power series, and polar curves.
 Students are required to have a graphing calculator.